 Overnight rice is normally used as it is perfect for cooking fried rice.
 In this awesome kimchi fried rice recipe, I boiled the rice 20 minutes before cooking.
 Right after that, the pot of rice was placed into the oven at 50 degrees Celcius with the cover removed.
 The aim was to remove as much moisture as possible from the rice.
 You may also place the rice in the refrigerator.
 Just let it cool down to room temperature before doing so.

 Adjust the spiciness of the kimchi fried rice by adding the amount of kimchi according to your preference.
 If you find the kimchi fried rice a little too bland, feel free to add some oyster sauce.
 Enjoy kimchi fried rice with some cold brewed roasted green tea or any beverage of your choice.
 I promise this will be a satisfying meal.

 Kimchi Fried Rice is also known as: 15 Minutes Fried Rice

 Whoops.
 No photos uploaded yet.
 Be the first!

 Sauté minced garlic with some oil over medium heat.
 Add kimchi and gochujang once garlic is fragrant.

 Then, sauté frozen seafood for 30 seconds.
 Increase heat to the maximum.
 Add rice to pan, along with kimchi juice and fish sauce.

-Set rice at the side of the pan, fry an egg using a teaspoon of oil.
-When the egg is almost cooked, mix it together with rice.
+Push rice to the side of the pan to fry an egg using a teaspoon of oil.
+When the egg is almost cooked, mix it together with the rice.
 Add a pinch of salt and pepper to taste.